Our core goals this year are to:

 We believe a sustainable world is predicated on transforming economic, social, and political relationships that have been based on systems of conquest toward systems based on just relationships with each other and with the natural world.
 As our mission states, we are committed to restoring a paradigm that recognizes our collective humanity and our joint dependence on the Earth.

-Honor the Earth is a project of Tides Center, a 501(c)(3) public charity.
+Honor the Earth is under the fiscal sponsorship of the White Earth Land Recovery Project, a 501(c)(3) public charity.